 food scraps for animal feed).

-than electricity for fuel and timber rather than steel
+wood rather than electricity for fuel and timber

 debt and long-distance commuting.